dtim-upc/DCORE/docs/distribution_strategies.md

     {A=1,B=1,C=1,D=1} <-> maximal match
     {A=1,B=1,C=2,D=1} <-> maximal match
     ...

 Distribute all configurations using a load-balancing algorithm.

+Works should enumerate all matches of the given maximal match filtered by configuration's sizes and process the SOL-predicates.
 ```

 Configurations and load-balancing must be computed efficiently.
 Otherwise, the cost of these centralized tasks would overweight the distribution gains.